 - policies and guidelines?

 - rules for collaboration and social tools?

 The answer is: all of these, and much more besides.
-That’s what makes governance so challenging (and so important); it’s also what makes it hard to discuss, with the same word being used to address different things.
+That’s what makes governance so challenging (and so important); it’s also what makes it hard to discuss, because the same word is used to address different things.